 A year ago I prayed that God would put me to use, that my life would be of value to help others.
 I believe God gifted me with a vision for Unsifted to do just that.
 My prayer is that your life would be transformed by the healing gift of whole grains and that you would know with certainty the depth of God's love for you.
 Come as you are.

-In April, I was experimenting with sourdough (like millions of others in the COVID pandemic haha) because I’ve had GI problems for most of my life and have easily felt so bloated, had terrible GERD, etc., which was only made worse by eating normal breads.
-I was even hospitalized with gut issues several years ago.
-I was wondering if sourdough’s fermentation would help and I was actually also thinking I might be gluten intolerant, because I felt so bad after eating bread.
+I’d been experimenting with sourdough (like millions of others in the COVID pandemic) because I’ve had GI problems for most of my life and have easily felt so bloated, had terrible GERD, etc., which was only made worse by eating normal breads.
+I was even hospitalized with gastritis for a few nights several years ago.
+I was wondering if sourdough’s fermentation would help but I was actually also thinking I might be gluten intolerant, because I felt so bad after eating bread.
 "Stop eating them," you say.
 Good suggestion.
 The problem is that I was raised in a house of breads.
-Baking is in my DNA, and while breads didn’t love me, I loved them so I was trying to only eat them very minimally but not cut them out completely.
-Enter April.
-It was in this wonderful month when my longtime love for baking turned into a life-giving food source for my family, AND it is when I experienced GERD and GI relief from REAL bread.
+Baking is in my DNA, and while breads didn’t love me, I loved them so I was trying to only eat them very minimally, but not cut them out completely.
+Enter April 2020.
+It was in this wonderful month when my longtime love for baking turned into a life-giving food source for my family, AND it is when I experienced GERD and GI relief through REAL bread.

 Like I mentioned, there were a lot of things leading up to April.
-Like, I’d been
+For instance, I’d been

 I digress.
 Anyway, after experiencing the change in my GI system and losing weight, I was continually more and more passionate about sharing these whole grains with everyone I knew, partially due to the disconnect in what the world screams about bread.
 The thing is, what we've all experientially discovered is true....RUN far away from refined grains.
 They are starchy, insulin-spiking carbs which studies show add to your waistline, inflammation, and lack of immunity.
 Even whole wheat flour at the store is usually manufactured on the same mills as white flour and technically it has to contain only 51% of the whole grain to qualify.
 I didn't think I liked whole wheat anything, because I equated it to a bitter taste and dry texture, so I always had to add in half all-purpose flour to make it tolerable.
 It turns out it was just stale and over-processed with chemicals.
 So, I would never have expected to be obsessed with milling my own flour and eating 100% whole grain EVERYTHING, but here I am!
 It has been so fun to see my little boys love eating what I make and to know it is nourishing them well so I feel no guilt giving it to them.
 Everything I make now is so much more filling and we no longer have any issues with constipation in our house, which my youngest especially had routine issues with prior!
 It still feels weird to say that I mill my own flour and use it for everything my family eats.
 I picture a hand crank... haha Wrong!
 Instead, it’s super easy... and super tasty.. and super nutritious... and enables my family and me to eat tons of bread to improve our health trajectory.
 Sound too good to be true?
 I understand.
 It is my story and sometimes I still have a hard time believing it.
 But I love it and I want you to, too.
 There's so much more I could share, because I'm just so passionate about this, but I'll leave that to our Instagram and other pages of this website!